openvswitch/ovs/Documentation/intro/install/dpdk-advanced.rst

 ~~~~~~~~~~~~~~~~~~~~

 IVSHMEM can also be validated using the PHY-VM-PHY configuration.
 To begin,
-follow the steps described in the `DPDK installation guide`_ to create and
+follow the steps described in the :doc:`/intro/install/dpdk` to create and
 initialize the database, start ovs-vswitchd and add ``dpdk``-type devices to
 bridge ``br0``.
 Once complete, follow the below steps: